haozhuang0000/mcp-server/README.md

         agent = create_react_agent("openai:gpt-4.1", tools)

         # Execute a query
-        response = await agent.ainvoke({
+        response2 = await agent.ainvoke({
-            "messages": "What is the headquarters of NVIDIA?
-Year=2024, and company=NVIDIA" })

-        print(response)
+            "messages": """please help find the total revenue for company: Singapore Airlines in year: 2024, you should search from vector database, the collection name is annual_report_0821"""
+        })

+        print(response2['messages'][-1].content)
 ```

 ## Configuration